Dealer Discounts: Buy the Best, Skip the Rest – Your Wallet Will Thank You!

 Marathon custom hoppers are engineered for strength, safety, and longevity.
 Whether you need a standard model or a heavy-duty design built for rugged industrial use, we’ll help you find the right solution for your material handling needs.

-Save yourself time and headaches by carefully getting details about which shipping method is best.
-With shipping costs continuing to rise, this has become an increasingly common and important question.
-To help you plan accurately and avoid unexpected freight charges, we recommend reviewing the dimensions of each product carefully.
-All product measurements are clearly highlighted for your review.
+Save time and avoid costly headaches by choosing the right shipping method upfront.
+With shipping costs continuing to rise, selecting the correct freight option has become more important than ever.
+To help you plan accurately and prevent unexpected charges, we strongly recommend reviewing each product’s dimensions before ordering.
+All measurements are clearly listed to make this process easy and transparent.

 2 1/2 yard to 5 Yard hoppers can be set inside each other for shipping, but not stacked hopper-to-base like our smaller units.
 The height is approximately 7 feet when set inside each other for shipping.